auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#aplcrowdflowoptions)**

-**Basic Node IO:** This node in its base configuration has 3 input streams.
-In this configuration, the first input stream takes `TrackPacket` objects, the second input stream takes `VideoStreamInfoPacket` objects which are treated as [side packets](#side-packets), and the third input stream takes `UInt64Packet` objects which contain the detect interval and which are treated as [side packets](#side-packets).
-This node can optionally have 4 input streams to provide a video stream, with the first input stream remaining the same, the *second input stream* taking `ImagePacket` objects, and the third and fourth streams taking `VideoStreamInfoPacket` and `UInt64Packet` objects respectively, similarly to the 3-input configuration.
+**Basic Node IO:**

+This node in its base configuration has 3 input streams:
+- The first input stream takes `TrackPacket` objects
+- The second input stream takes `VideoStreamInfoPacket` objects which are treated as [side packets](#side-packets)
+- The third input stream takes `UInt64Packet` objects which contain the detect interval and which are treated as [side packets](#side-packets).

-This node in its base configuration has 1 output stream, which produces `JsonPacket` objects.
-It optionally has two additional output streams so that the total number of output streams can also be 2 or 3.
-The second *optional* output stream produces `ImagePacket` objects, and the third *optional* output stream produces `JsonPacket` objects containing the same content as the first stream.
+This node in its base configuration has 1 output stream.
+It optionally has two additional output streams so that the total number of output streams can also be 2 or 3:
+- The first output stream produces `JsonPacket` objects
+- The second *optional* output stream produces `ImagePacket` objects
+- The third *optional* output stream produces `JsonPacket` objects containing the same content as the first stream

+**Node IO with Video Stream:**

+This node can optionally have 4 input streams to provide a video stream:
+- The first input stream takes `TrackPacket` objects
+- The *second input stream* takes `ImagePacket` objects
+- The third input stream takes `VideoStreamInfoPacket` objects which are treated as [side packets](#side-packets)
+- The fourth input stream takes `UInt64Packet` objects which contain the detect interval and which are treated as [side packets](#side-packets).

+*NOTE:* The output streams remain the same as in the basic IO configuration.

 ## box_classifier